What is Emerson Academy?

 What are the hours of operation?

 Emerson Academy is opened Monday through Friday, from 7:00 am to 6:00 pm, all year round.
-We are closed for the following holidays: New Year's Day (January 1st), Memorial Day (May), 4th of July, Labor Day (September), Thanksgiving Day (and the following day), and the week of Christmas.
+We are closed for the following holidays: New Year's Day (January 1st), Staff Development (February 16th), Staff Development (May 1st), Memorial Day (May 25), 4th of July (July 3rd), Staff Development (August 21st), Labor Day (September 7th), Staff Development (October 12) Thanksgiving (November 26th, and 27th), and the week of Christmas (December 21st-25th).

 What curriculum does Emerson Academy use?